Cheltenham-Open-Data/fix-my-street/README.md

 - Very large pothole, caused flat tyre., 28th December :- [https://www.fixmystreet.com/report/6905526](https://www.fixmystreet.com/report/6905526)
 - From bafford approach all the way to the national speed limit going up the hill.
 Cirencester road is in an appalling state.
 Continuous surface imperfections, bodged previous repairs.
 It needs fully resurfacing.
 Utter embarrassment p, 28th December :- [https://www.fixmystreet.com/report/6905199](https://www.fixmystreet.com/report/6905199)
 - Hanging metal sign on railway bridge above the road, 28th December :- [https://www.fixmystreet.com/report/6905062](https://www.fixmystreet.com/report/6905062)
-- Dead fox and a deer.
-They've been there for a couple of weeks!, 28th December :- [https://www.fixmystreet.com/report/6904946](https://www.fixmystreet.com/report/6904946)
-- Noisy manhole cover, been steadily getting worse for months.
-Was fixed temporarily a few years ago and again when the road was re-surfaced, but problem has returned.
-Sounds like gun fire and can be continuous during busy periods.
-The buses going by every 10mins is like a bomb going off.
-Making our lives a misery, please help., 28th December :- [https://www.fixmystreet.com/report/6904877](https://www.fixmystreet.com/report/6904877)
-- Dumped old fish tank, 28th December :- [https://www.fixmystreet.com/report/6904613](https://www.fixmystreet.com/report/6904613)

 <!-- fix_marker ends -->